 Specifically regarding tax matters, Mexican federal courts have ruled that the substance or taxable reality must prevail over literal expressions or formal statements, taking into account the true economic nature of the facts contemplated by the tax rules so that there is a balance between the interests of individuals and the state.

 The recent tax environment in Mexico has been characterised as aggressive, with thorough audit procedures regarding specific transactions with a clear and defined strategy for tax collection.
 Among the most audited transactions regarding transfer pricing are the payment of royalties in conjunction with advertising and promotion expenses, as well as the payment of services in which the consideration is determined on a pro rata basis.

-Considering the duration and cost of the litigation processes, as well as the fact that these transactions are common within multinational groups, and that Mexican courts are increasingly focused on the substance of these transactions over form, Mexican-based companies would be advised to opt for alternative dispute resolutions such as the conclusive agreement, MAPs and APAs.
+Considering the duration and cost of the litigation processes, as well as these transactions being common within multinational groups, and Mexican courts being increasingly focused on the substance of these transactions over form, Mexican-based companies would be advised to opt for alternative dispute resolutions such as the conclusive agreement, MAPs and APAs.
 Because of the timing constraints often accompanying the request for a conclusive agreement, and to provide an adequate opportunity to select the most suitable alternative, we recommend defining a legal strategy and remedy no later than the audit procedure rather than after a tax assessment is issued.